- 1. General Info

 - What if I am unhappy with my contractor and want a different one?

-Your best interests are an Energy Advisor’s first priority.
-An Energy Advisor is an independent and objective technical resource you can access by phone or email at any point during your participation in Clean Energy Works Oregon.
-Like your contractor, Energy Advisors are trained in home energy efficiency and have been certified by the Building Performance Institute.
-Most of their work is done behind-the-scenes, evaluating data from your home energy assessment, reviewing your bid for accuracy and fairness and verifying your Instant Rebates.
-Once your energy upgrades are installed, an Energy Advisor will attend your Quality Review, where he or she will inspect your energy upgrades to ensure they perform as promised.
+Your best interests are a Home Performance Advisor’s first priority.
+A Home Performance Advisor is an independent and objective technical resource you can access by phone or email at any point during your participation in Clean Energy Works.
+Like your contractor, Home Performance Advisors are trained in home energy efficiency and have been certified by the Building Performance Institute.
+Most of their work is done behind-the-scenes, evaluating data from your 100 Point Performance Check, reviewing your bid for accuracy and fairness and verifying your Instant Rebates.
+Once your energy upgrades are installed, a Home Performance Advisor will attend your Quality Review, where he or she will inspect your energy upgrades to ensure they perform as promised.
 You can also connect with an Energy Advisor at any point during your home energy remodel to ask questions about work scope, costs and cost savings, Instant Rebates or any technical questions about your home's energy use.

 Absolutely.
-The Energy Advisors work for Clean Energy Works Oregon – not the contractor – so they are completely independent and objective.
+The Home Performance Advisors work for Clean Energy Works – not the contractor – so they are completely independent and objective.

-- When will an Energy Advisor be involved in my project?
+- When will a Home Performance Advisor be involved in my project?

-An Energy Advisor may attend your home energy assessment if your contractor is new to Clean Energy Works, but most of their work is actually done behind-the-scenes.
+A Home Performance Advisor is available to you throughout the entire process.
 In the field and at the office, they monitor your project, triple check the numbers and generally watch your back.
-You can count on an Energy Advisor to:
+You can count on a Home Performance Advisor to:

-- Evaluate the data from your home energy assessment
+- Evaluate the data from your home performance assessment

 - Review your bid to ensure accuracy and fairness